 - acted out of necessity; and/or,

-- was arrested after an unlawful search and seizure uncovered badges of fraud
+- were arrested after an unlawful search and seizure.

 Penalties